neurocline/neurocline.github.io/_posts/2017-03-03-source-control-architecture.md

 BitKeeper became open-source in 2016 - [bitkeeper.org](http://www.bitkeeper.org/)

-## Source Control versus Version Control versus Revision Control
+## "Source Control" versus "Version Control" versus "Revision Control"

 All three of these terms are equivalent: